Course Overview

 We are not currently offering pesticide credits for this program.

-Are there MCH or MCLP credits offered through this program?
+Are there professional association credits offered through this program?

 What is the refund policy?

-If the course hasn't been accessed within the first month, a full refund is available minus a $49 administrative fee.
-There are no refunds available after the first month or if the course content is accessed.
+If the course hasn't been accessed within 30 days of purchase, a full refund is available minus a $49 administrative fee.
+There are no refunds available after 30 days from purchase or if the course content was accessed.

 Here is what Students are Saying: